madhumitagupt/HR-Analytics-Dashboard-PowerBI/README.md

 Special thanks to Codebasics team for the valuable tutorials and guidance during the development of this project.
 You can find the tutorials here(https://www.youtube.com/watch?v=ru1qeDO_qrc&list=PLeo1K3hjS3uuVQccZa7yFwK3ltoGQOWbM).

-Note: This project serves as a valuable resource for understanding attendance patterns and related metrics.
-For any questions or additional analyses, please refer to the provided dashboard or reach out to the project contributors.